Applied Hesed

 Hilaros means “cheerfulness” in classical Greek, but later usage was influenced by the similar Greek word hileos, especially in religious practice.
 Thus the Greek idea of cheerfulness became associated with divine benevolence.
 The LXX reflects this meaning when it uses hilaros as a description of favor with the king, and especially in the idiomatic expression of benevolence (cf. Sir.
 35:8).
 The rabbis draw close connections between hilaros and generosity.
 Apparently hilaros is not so much an ebullient state of mind as it is favorable actions.
 Once again we see that translating the word within the Greek paradigm of emotion obscures the Hebraic practicality.

 How does this affect our understanding of the Zone 7 individual?
 It is not so much that this individual approaches problem-solving with lighthearted exuberance.
 The Hebraic background implies that the Zone 7 individual assumes obligations as a display of generosity.
 And this leads us to make another connection.
 Hilaros and its association with hileos push us to consider the more theologically oriented word hilaskomai.
-Both hileos and hilaskomai are connected the Greek ideas of favor from royalty and the gods.
+Both hileos and hilaskomai are connected to Greek ideas of favor from royalty and the gods.
 While hilaros is never used to describe God in the LXX, hileos is only used as a predicate of God.
 Why is this the case?
 Because hileos is associated with the Hebrew word kipper.

 In the 100 occurrences of the Greek root hilaskomai in the LXX, 85 are translations of the Hebrew kipperKipper has both cultic and non-cultic meanings.
 It is clearly recognized as a term for expiation and sacrificial substitution in its cultic usage.
 In non-cultic usage, kipper generally means repairing what is injured or reconciling what needs to be made good or whole.